onap/sdc/docs/sdcsdks.rst

 SDC-TITAN-CASSANDRA
 -------------------

-| This is a link to the github page of titan project for extra reading regarding Titan DB: `<https://github.com/thinkaurelius/titan>`_
+| This is a link to the github page of Titan Project for extra reading regarding Titan DB: `<https://github.com/thinkaurelius/titan>`_
 |
 |	SDC forked part of the project to override the default Titan configuration for Cassandra.
 |	The change allows the use of Titan as an active passive deployment for geo-redundancy.
 |
 |	Titan by default uses QUORUM in Cassandra on write and read operations.
 |	Using our change allows the use of local QUORUM to read and write only to a specific data center.
-|	Since the project is in end of life state the change cannot be merged back to the project.
+|	Since the project is at the end of life state the change cannot be merged back to the project.